julzaza/wildwitchherbs/_posts/2026-01-22-garden-herbs-old-europe-folklore.md

 ---

-## FAQ: Old European Garden Herbs
+## Frequently Asked Questions: Old European Garden Herbs

-**Q: What makes a herb 'witchy' in Old European tradition?**
+**Q: What makes a herb 'witchy'?**
-A: Herbs were considered witchy if they protected thresholds, aided divination, guarded homes, or connected the living with ancestors.
+A: Herbs were seen as magical if they protected thresholds, aided divination, or connected with ancestors.

-**Q: Which herbs were common in medieval European gardens?**
+**Q: Which herbs were most common in medieval gardens?**
-A: Sage, rosemary, rue, wormwood, mugwort, mint, thyme, and lovage—all had deep magical associations.
+A: Sage, rosemary, rue, wormwood, mugwort, thyme, mint, and lovage.

-**Q: Did witches use poisonous plants?**
-A: Some traditions mention poisonous plants, but this post focuses on household herbs, not flying ointment lore.

 **Q: Where were protective herbs planted?**
-A: At doors, windows, gates, and boundary lines—thresholds where magic and spirits moved.
+A: By doors, windows, gates, and along garden boundaries.

-**Q: Which herbs guard against the evil eye?**
-A: Rue, basil, and rosemary in Mediterranean households; garlic and wormwood in Slavic regions.

-**Q: How were herbs used seasonally?**
-A: Evergreens during winter rites, mugwort for midsummer fires, rosemary for solstice protection.

-**Q: Which herbs connect to ancestors?**
-A: Juniper, mugwort, and wormwood—burned or planted near thresholds.

-**Q: What is a threshold herb?**
-A: A plant kept near doors or gates to guard the home's liminal spaces, where spirits or ill-will might enter.

-**Q: Which herbs were used for dream rites?**
+**Q: Which herbs help with dreams?**
-A: Mugwort above all; thyme and rosemary also appear in medieval dream rituals.
+A: Mugwort was the primary dream herb; thyme and rosemary were also used for prophetic sleep and visions.

+**Q: How can I use these herbs in my garden today?**
+A: Plant threshold guardians, burn ancestral herbs during seasonal rituals, or hang dried dream herbs near beds to continue safe, folk-inspired practice.